Director: Ron Howard

 Remaining friends with Charles , he grows to find his placement is not what it seemed.
-The required teaching of students his role requires, angers him.
-His social ire and lack of patience make him completely unsuited to teaching.
+The required teaching of students his role requires angers him.
+Also his social ire and lack of patience make him completely unsuited to teaching.
 However despite his prickly surface he eventually marries MIT student Alicia, played by Jennifer Connelly.

-The stress leaves him with a complete psychiatric breakdown.
+The stress and lack of interest leaves him with a complete psychiatric breakdown.
 This forces Nash to confront his demons and change his life accordingly.
 He is heavily medicated and yet completely disillusioned with his clinical diagnosis.
 His refusal to accept this ultimately leads to the near death of his infant son.
 A moment of clarity then leads to the realization of what must happen.

 Eventually John returns to Princeton and works under his old rival, Martin, who is now head of the mathematics department.
-As he ages the world around him modernizes and he begins to teach and inspire, culminating with the recognition of a Nobel Prize.
+As he ages the world around him modernizes and he begins to teach and inspire.
+This culminates with the prestigious recognition of a Nobel Prize.

 A Beautiful Mind is a visually striking and eerily engaging drama with an anti-hero likeable enough to keep you on his side and with enough imperfections to keep you interested.

 The wonderful James Horner does a typically stellar job of creating a soundtrack that seems to leak from the scenery.
 For a film with no real action and special effects, it has quite a tense buildup, and I credit that to Mr Horner.